Bruno Bettelheim: Autism controversy

 Although Bettelheim foreshadowed the modern interest in the causal influence of genetics in the section Parental Background, he consistently emphasised nurture over nature.
 For example: "When at last the once totally frozen affects begin to emerge, and a much richer human personality to evolve, then convictions about the psychogenic nature of the disturbance become stronger still."; On Treatability, p.
 412. The rates of recovery claimed for the Orthogenic School are set out in Follow-up Data, with a recovery good enough to be considered a 'cure' of 43%, pp. 414–15.

 Subsequently, medical research has provided greater understanding of the biological basis of autism and other illnesses.
 Scientists such as Bernard Rimland challenged Bettelheim's view of autism by arguing that autism is a neurodevelopmental issue.
 As late as 2009, the "refrigerator mother" theory retained some prominent supporters, including the prominent Irish psychologist Tony Humphreys.
 His theory still enjoys widespread support in France.

 In his book Unstrange Minds (2007), Roy Richard Grinker wrote:

-Jordynn Jack writes that Bettelheim's ideas gained currency and became popular in large part because society already tended to blame a mother first and foremost for her child's difficulties.
+Robert Sapolsky comments:Bruno Bettelheim was a fraud and a monster.
+He faked his data, he faked his European academic credentials when he came to the US as a refugee.
+He was a sadistic bastard to autistic children who wound up in his program, to people under his mentorship who he was sort of leading along in their careers.
+And he persisted with this long after there was definitive proof that there was no such thing as a refrigerator mothering cause of autism and he went to his grave refusing to apologize.
+A vile monstrous person, and a really interesting study in that he was not deceiving himself--he damn well knew what a fraud he was.